 Possible concerns include (listed in alphabetical order):

-- Bail, Custody & Release Conditions: If a pharmacy professional has any current custody or release conditions in provincial or federal offence processes that the College knows about and are relevant to the pharmacy professional’s suitability to practise, they will be posted on Find a Pharmacy or Pharmacy Professional.
-Learn more about relevance to suitability to practise.
+- Bail, Custody & Release Conditions: If a pharmacy professional has any current custody or release conditions in provincial or federal offence processes that the College knows about, they will be posted on Find a Pharmacy or Pharmacy Professional in accordance with the relevant legislation and College By-Laws.

 - Conditions to Practise: If there are concerns about a pharmacy professional, the College may impose conditions on their right to practise.
 The College also posts a history of a practitioner’s previous conditions to practise, with a status for each that notes if it has been completed.
 Occasionally, a pharmacy professional will enter into an undertaking with the College, these are also listed under Conditions to Practise.
 Use the Glossary of Terms for definitions of the terms under Conditions to Practise.
 This applies to all terms, conditions and limitations issued after June 4, 2009.

 - Complaints & Reports: If a pharmacy professional was the subject of a complaint or report investigation that resulted in one of the following outcomes, it will be posted on Find a Pharmacy or Pharmacy Professional.
 This applies to complaints and reports received after April 1, 2015.
 Potential outcomes include: